-For morning appointments: please arrange for the ambulance to collect you at 8 am

-For afternoon appointments: please arrange for the ambulance to collect you at 12 noon
+For morning appointments - please arrange for the ambulance to collect you at 8 am For afternoon appointments - please arrange for the ambulance to collect you at 12 noon

-Privacy & dignity
+Privacy & Dignity

 Delivering same-sex accommodation is a long standing commitment in the NHS as part of the drive to deliver the best possible experience for all patients (DOH 2007).
-Endoscopy Units within University Hospitals Birmingham NHS Foundation Trust, maintain these standards either by operating single sex areas or single sex days.
+Endoscopy Units within the Heart of England NHS Foundation Trust, maintain these standards either by operating single sex areas or single sex days.